MartinThoma/propy3/README.md

 # propy3

 `propy3` is a drop-in replacement for [`propy`](https://code.google.com/archive/p/protpy/).
-The original project was developed by Dongsheng Cao.
+The original project was developed by Dongsheng Cao and Yizeng Liang from 2010-2012.
 See the commit history for all changes made afterwards.

 The reason for creating this fork of propy is to add Python 3 support.